akkannabiran/sixth-day-projects/toggler/README.md

 Simple library that utilizes AOP to enable toggling of spring-boot components.

 ## Installation
-Toggler library is currently stored in [nmg jfrog artifactory](http://jfrog.mynmg.com) under `libs-nmo-dt-local` repository.
+Toggler library is currently stored in [sixthday jfrog artifactory](http://jfrog.mysixthday.com) under `libs-sixthday-dt-local` repository.
 Using the gradle artifactory plugin you can download it from artifactory and add it as a dependency to your application as shown below;

 1. Add gradle artifactory plugin to your `build.gradle` file